circleci/circleci-docs/jekyll/_cci2/local-cli.md

 ## Using the CLI on CircleCI Server

 Currently, only the legacy CircleCI CLI is available to run on server installations of CircleCI.
-To install the legacy CLI on macOS and other Linux Distro:
+To install the legacy CLI on macOS and other Linux Distros:

 1. Install and configure Docker by using the [docker installation instructions](https://docs.docker.com/install/).
 2. To install the CLI, run the following command: